 Ragas are the ancient musical scales whose sound waves have a profound effect on the human psyche and heart.
 They are often intertwined into Eastern Mythology.
 They offer a palette of color of the human emotion, and a stimulation, healing, and release for the spirit.

-All music on this recording, with the exception of the 2nd track, is part of the sacred music of the Sikh religion known as Gurubani Kirtan.
-These hymn-poems are compositions of the Sikh gurus who wrote them in a state of divine ecstacy.
-"Kirtan" is the practice of call and response singing, so that the practitioner may both hear and recite these sounds, so as to take them into the body/being for the purpose of upliftment.
+All music on this recording, with the exception of the 2nd track, is part of the sacred music of the Sikh religion known as Gurbani Kirtan.
+These hymn-poems are compositions of the Sikh gurus who wrote them in a state of divine ecstasy.
+"Kirtan" is the practice of call and response singing, so that the practitioner may both hear and recite these sounds, so as to take them into the body/being for the purpose to uplift.

 No Reviews Yet!

 Sat Kartar Khalsa has been teaching, facilitating, recording, and performing chant music and devotional kirtan (music sung in call and response style) for almost 30 years.
 Her personal journey with these potent spiritual tools was initially orchestrated, in 1971, when she stumbled upon Kundalini and Naad Yoga, Indian classical music, and Sikhism, and became a student of her spiritual teacher, Yogi Bhajan.

 Her childhood was full of music.
 Both parents played piano and her father frequently performed at parties and restaurants.
 There was music around of every kind--musicals, standards, and classical music.
 Sat Kartar played piano at 5, guitar at 14, and picked out everything on piano and guitar, from the Beatles to the Spanish classical "Malaguena".